ardole/docker-dojo/exercices/04-docker-commands.md

 # Discover useful docker commands and options

-You already know the basics command of the docker command line:
+You already know the basic commands of docker:

 Command|Description
 :---: | :---: